ashgreen23/VeloCD/README.md

 ```bash
 git clone https://github.com/DrClaireDunican/VeloCD.git
 ```
-## Note to self (although this can be adapted for Mac users with Apple Silicon Processors)
+## Note to Mac users (specifically with Apple Silicon Processors)
 You need to ensure that there are no conflicts between the architecture of your python and R installations, and some of the packages that are required for analysis with VeloCD require arch -x86_64 (default in Mac is arm64).
 To address this, you need to go into the settings for Terminal and open a Rosetta terminal.
 Then run the code below to check these installations.
-I then perform my analysis for VeloCD in the environment velo_env.
+I personally then perform my analysis for VeloCD in the environment velo_env that reflects this and the above dependencies are installed.

 ```bash
 python -c "import platform; print(platform.machine())"